rich-newman/typescript-analyzer-eslint-prettier/docs/development.md

 ﻿# Developing the TypeScript Analyzer

-# Developing the TypeScript Analyzer

 This page explains how to perform some tasks relating to developing the TypeScript Analyzer (ESLint), and some associated issues.

 ## Running the TypeScript Analyzer in Visual Studio in Debug

 To run the TypeScript Analyzer in debug ensure [node is installed](https://nodejs.org/en/download/), clone the repository, and open the appropriate project with Visual Studio.
-The 'appropriate project' is TypeScriptAnalyzerEslint VS2022.sln for Visual Studio 2022, or TypeScriptAnalyzerEslint.sln for Visual Studio 2017 or Visual Studio 2019.
+The 'appropriate project' is TypeScriptAnalyzerEslint VS2022.sln if you are running Visual Studio 2022, or TypeScriptAnalyzerEslint.sln for Visual Studio 2019.
 Both of these files are in the root folder.
+The solution cannot be run in debug from Visual Studio 2017.

-Now ensure TypeScriptAnalyzerESlintVsix64 is your startup project in VS2022, or TypeScriptAnalyzerEslintVsix in VS2019 or VS2017.
+Now ensure TypeScriptAnalyzerESlintVsix64 is your startup project in VS2022, or TypeScriptAnalyzerEslintVsix in VS2019.

 You need the usual settings to run a VSIX in debug for this project, but these should be set correctly from the checkout if you have a default install location for Visual Studio.
 To check this open the properties of the startup project you just set, and go to the Debug tab.
 Make sure that the [start action is correctly set](https://bideveloperextensions.github.io/features/VSIXextensionmodel/) to 'Start external program', with a path to devenv.exe for the version of Visual Studio you are using, and that Command line arguments are set to '/rootsuffix Exp'.

 Set a breakpoint and start debugging (F5).
 It will open a new instance of Visual Studio in the experimental instance in which you can make use of TypeScript Analyzer until your breakpoint will be hit.